Platonic-Systems/generics-sop-examples/draft.md

 | String |        |
 | String | String |

-Because `breakfast` is a value of the 3rd constructor of `These`, and it contains two values (the product of "Egg" and "Sausage").
+Because `breakfast` is a value of the 3rd constructor of `These` and it contains two values (the product of "Egg" and "Sausage").
 The corresponding Haskell type for this table:

 ```haskell
 type TheseTable :: [[Type]]